 In 'Health and Wellbeing: Transition and Safety' learners meet employees from South Yorkshire Roads Partnership, RNLI and South Yorkshire Fire Service who, in addition to delivering sessions on road safety, water safety and arson, provide opportunities for learners to learn about their work, employment and skills valued in their workplace.
-Learners' also explore how to become an oncology nurse and paramedic in lessons on cancer on basic first aid.
+Learners also explore how to become an oncology nurse and paramedic in lessons on cancer and basic first aid.

-5.1.2 Living in the wider world: Developing skills and aspirations In 'Living in the wider: Developing skills and aspirations' learners explore the key skills employers look for in potential employees and reflect upon their own skills, gualities/strengths and areas for development and their future employability.
+5.1.2 Living in the wider world: Developing skills and aspirations In 'Living in the wider: Developing skills and aspirations' learners explore the key skills employers look for in potential employees.
+They also reflect upon their own skills, qualities and strengths, and consider what areas they will need to develop further for their future employability.

-5.1.3 Living in the wider world: Financial decision making In 'Living in the wider world: Financial decision making' learners' learn how to manage a budget effectively by balancing their longer-term goals and short-term happiness, essentially their wants and needs.
-They learn about savings, loans and
+5.1.3 Living in the wider world: Financial decision making

+In 'Living in the wider world: Financial decision making' learners learn how to manage a budget effectively by balancing their longer-term goals and short-term happiness.
+They learn about savings, loans and interest, and explore social and moral dilemmas in relation to the use of money.

-- 5.1.4 In addition, Year 7 will/have access to: - Complete a career interests questionnaire during personal tutor time. - Consider applying to become Academy councillors. - Plan/deliver an 'A Z' of careers 'Location Vocation' assembly. - Interview veterans and recording their war experiences. - Interview their parents/carers/relatives to learn about their work, employment and skills valued in their workplace and present what they learn to their personal tutor group.
+5.1.4 In addition, Year 7 will:

+- Complete a career interests questionnaire during personal tutor time. - Consider applying to become Academy councillors. - Plan/deliver an 'A Z' of careers 'Location Vocation' assembly. - Interview veterans and record their war experiences. - Interview their parents/carers/relatives to learn about their work, employment and skills valued in their workplace, and present what they learn to their personal tutor group. - Participate in the 'Buzz' quiz during personal tutor time and 'Celebrity Degree' quiz to become 'headteacher for a day.' - Participate in Emergency Services Day for International Women's Day (girls only). - Visit a university.